BogiSyderbo/MyKino/README.md

 ## Database init
-1. set the database in load.py and app.py
+1. set the database username and password in load.py and app.py
 2. run schema.sql in your database
 3. run load.py using command:
 ```
     $ python3 load.py
 ```
-Example:
+Example on how to run sql files:

     psql -d{database} -U{user} -W -f schema.sql